Deborah Delmer

-Deborah Pierson Delmer is an American plant pathologist, and professor emeritus at University of California, Davis.
+Deborah Pierson Delmer is an American plant pathologist, and professor emeritus at the University of California, Davis.

 She was one of the first scientists to discover the enzymes and biochemical mechanisms for tryptophan synthesis.

 Delmer became president of the American Society of Plant Biologists (ASPB) as of 1999.
-Delmer was awarded the 2011 ASPB Leadership in Science Public Service Award and the 2003 Anselme Payen Award.
+She was awarded the 2011 ASPB Leadership in Science Public Service Award and the 2003 Anselme Payen Award.

 Career

-Delmer earned a degree in biochemistry with departmental honors at Indiana University.
-Next she attended the University of California, San Diego, where she identified the pathway of tryptophan biosynthesis in plants, an area that others had not studied.
-She used Nicotiana tabacum as a model.
+Delmer earned a bachelor's degree in biochemistry with departmental honors at Indiana University Bloomington in 1963.
+Later, she attended the University of California, San Diego, where she identified the pathway of tryptophan biosynthesis in plants, an area others had not studied, using Nicotiana tabacum as a model.
 She received her Ph.D. in cellular biology in 1968.

 Delmer then did postdoctoral work with Peter Albersheim at the University of Colorado.

 She successfully purified the enzyme sucrose synthase and studied its role in synthesizing and degrading sucrose.
 She also did postdoctoral work at UCSD with biologist Stanley Eli Mills.